yogeshojha/rengineDocumentation/docs/usage/external-tool.md

     - {TARGET}, Use this for the command-line arg that takes in domain as input target.
 Example. subfinder -d {TARGET}
     - {OUTPUT}, Use this for the command-line arg that takes the output arg.
 Example. subfinder -d {TARGET} -o {OUTPUT}
     - {PROXY}, Use this if your tool supports proxy.
 Example. tool_name -p {PROXY}

     You can use the combinations of the above syntax and also you can use any other command-line argument that your tool supports.

+To use this tool, simply use this toolname on Scan Engine `uses_tools` section.